Prepress proofing: Proofing for packaging

 Producing proofs for packaging faces a number of challenges beyond those for conventional offset press.

 Often, customers want three-dimensional mock-ups of the actual package.
 This could be cardboard, metal (i.e., aluminum pop can), glass, plastic, etc. This can be very difficult, or impossible to do effectively using inkjet printers, so typically laminate processes such as Kodak APPROVAL or Fuji FINALPROOF are needed, so that the proof can be transferred to the preferred packaging materials.

+Printers may supply constructed digital or hand-cut mock-ups to validate dielines, geometry, and alignment before production.
+For structurally complex or color-critical packaging, multiple proofing passes are used to lower the risk of fit, layout, or color defects before press.

 In the case of cardboard cartons, an automated cutting-and-creasing table is useful.
 Typically, computer-aided design (CAD) software is used to define the cuts and creases based on the proof geometry, and this is fed into the cutting-and-creasing table software.

 Most packaging is printed using flexography, because it is more versatile over the range of materials used in packaging.
 However, the image quality of flexographic prints is often inferior to offset presses, and it is important to simulate the characteristics of the press in the proofs so that customers have realistic expectations for the final packaging.
 Similarly certain materials, such as corrugated cardboard, add their own characteristics to the image, and these too need to be simulated.